wpexplorer/remove-scripts-version/README.md

 remove-scripts-version
 ======================

-Removes the scripts version number from your scripts output in WordPress
+Removes the scripts version number from your scripts output in WordPress and make Google site speed happy.